LucasThompson/vamp-js/README.md

 ## Notes

 Performance is best in Firefox, due to its special treatment of asm.js.
-It is worth noting that the VAMP plugins which do work in the frequency are quite slow.
-The VAMP SDK uses the publicly available Dan Cross FFT implementation, and as noted in Chris Cannam's [blog post](https://thebreakfastpost.com/2015/10/18/ffts-in-javascript/) about compiling FFT libraries to Javascript, Kiss FFT is significantly faster.
-So I'll explore swapping that into the Vamp SDK.
+It is worth noting that the VAMP plugins which do work in the frequency domain are quite slow.
+The Vamp SDK uses the publicly available Don Cross FFT implementation, and as noted in Chris Cannam's [blog post](https://thebreakfastpost.com/2015/10/18/ffts-in-javascript/) about compiling FFT libraries to Javascript, Kiss FFT is significantly faster.
+So I'll explore swapping that into the Vamp SDK at a later date.